tobiasemrich/SchafkopfRL/README.md

 The hand prediction NN is trained by iteratively playing n = 400 games in self-play and then updating.

+##Immitation Agent
+This agent uses the same policy network as the LSTM base RL-Agent (without the value head).
+It trained entirely by real world games (trying to immitate human behaviour) and not by self-play.
+The agent reaches an accuracy (predicting the human action) of 83.66% when beeing trained on 75K games.

 ## Baseline Agents
 - Random: performs each action random (only valid actions)